By Jens Heijkoop.

 The meaning of mana

-So I hear you thinking what does the Austronesian word Mana has to do with Portugal.
-As we are separated by land but connected by water, the shark Mana could have gone anywhere in the world and if you look closely at Odeceixe beach, the story of Mana make sense, the river, the spiky cliffs.
-Mana even left us a constant reminder of himself right on the beach!
+So I hear you thinking what does the Austronesian word MANA has to do with Portugal.
+As we are separated by land but connected by water, the shark MANA could have gone anywhere in the world and if you look closely at Odeceixe beach, the story of MANA makes sense, the river, the spiky cliffs.
+MANA even left us a constant reminder of himself right on the beach!

 “Mana even left us a constant reminder of himself right on Odeceixe beach!”